-If you find yourself suddenly needing to experiment with a remedy for those eyes, I do have a few things that you might want to try.
+If you find yourself suddenly needing to experiment with a remedy for those puffy eyes, I do have a few things that you might want to try.
 For puffiness, you can try placing chilled wet tea bags on your closed eyes for about ten minutes.
 Be sure to keep your head elevated on a pillow while using this to help with the blood flow.
 The released caffeine in any typical tea from the black to the green works the same way to help those eyes deflate.

-Another helpful tip for puffiness is to grate some raw potato (about half of a small to a medium size depends on how good of a grater you are without getting your fingertips bloody) and apply to a clean dampened piece of gauze.
+Another helpful tip for puffy eyes is to grate some raw potato (about half of a small to a medium size depends on how good of a grater you are without getting your fingertips bloody) and apply to a clean dampened piece of gauze.
 Wrap this potato gauze into a strip.
 Place this strip on your closed eyes and chill out on your bed for about five minutes while the potato does its work.
 Again, you should keep your head slightly elevated for the most effectiveness.

-Anything from your freezer wrapped in a clean cloth that is flat enough for you to apply to your eyes, can often take down some of the puffiness.
+Anything from your freezer wrapped in a clean cloth that is flat enough for you to apply to your puffy eyes, can often take down some of the puffiness.
 Cracked ice works nicely wrapped in cloth.

 Believe it or not, Preparation H is recommended by some plastic surgeons to use under your eyes to bring down swelling.

 Something else that is useful is dabbing some castor oil to the skin under those puffy eyes.

 Sometimes, you could to resort to sleeping on two pillows to lessen the puffiness.
 However, you might wake with a stiff neck.
 I only suggest this for those desperate individuals born with a long, graceful neck.
 Those with a short one like myself do better with other methods.